gkoehler/LogiCircleDownloader/Readme.md

 # LogiCircleDownloader

 Usage: Tired of using circle.logi.com to see your clips?
 Want to keep a local archive, but don't want to pay for a cloud storage subscription?
-Call this script to download your "day brief" video from the command line.
+Call this script to download the individual clips from the command line.

 Installation:

 1. Create a "downloads" subdirectory to hold the downloaded videos